Self-fulfillment, 3rd-Party Logistics, and Drop Shipping: What Should You Opt For?

 Shipping Can Be Slower And More Expensive

-The Verdict: Drop shipping fulfilment and 3PLs meet different needs
+The Verdict: Drop shipping fulfillment and 3PLs meet different needs

 Deciding between third-party logistics (3PL) and drop shipping for your eCommerce business is difficult, as both options have their advantages and disadvantages.